 Suppose that $S\subseteq [n]$ satisfies $|S|=O(n^{1/6})$ and $\mathbf{d}=(d_1,\hdots, d_n)$ is a degree sequence such that $d_i=d$ for $i\notin S$ and $d_i\in [0,d]$ for $i\in S$.
-Then, there exists a constant \(M(d, p) > 0\), such that for $\tilde\G_{n,\mathbf{d},m}$ with $m=\tfrac{1}{2}dpn+o(n)$, the following hold: \begin{enumerate} \item If $p<1/(d-1)$, $\Pr\big[\cC_1(\tilde\G_{n,\vec d,m})\geq Mn^{1/2}]\leq \emm^{-\Omega(n)}$. \item If $p>1/(d-1)$, $\Pr\big[\cC_1(\tilde\G_{n,\vec d,m})\geq(\chi- \delta)n]\geq 1-\emm^{-\Omega(n)}$ and $\Pr\big[\cC_2(\tilde\G_{n,\vec d,m})\geq Mn^{2/3}]\leq \emm^{-\Omega(n)}$.
+Then, there exists a constant \(M(d, p) > 0\), such that for $\tilde\G_{n,\mathbf{d},m}$ with $m=\tfrac{1}{2}dpn+o(n)$, the following hold: \begin{enumerate} \item If $p<\tfrac{1}{d-1}$, $\Pr\big[\cC_1(\tilde\G_{n,\vec d,m})\geq Mn^{1/2}]\leq \emm^{-\Omega(n)}$. \item If $p>\frac{1}{d-1}$, $\Pr\big[\cC_1(\tilde\G_{n,\vec d,m})\leq(\chi- \delta)n]\leq \emm^{-\Omega(n)}$ and $\Pr\big[\cC_2(\tilde\G_{n,\vec d,m})\geq Mn^{2/3}]\leq \emm^{-\Omega(n)}$.
 Moreover, with $\varphi=\varphi(p)$ as in \eqref{eq:phi}, for any subset $S'\subseteq S$,

-\end{enumerate}} \begin{lemma} \statelemgiantperc \end{lemma} The following lemma was shown in \cite{coja2023}; intuituively, and as we will see later in detail, it says that in the ordered regime one color class is in the supercritical regime, while the others in subcritical.
+\end{enumerate}} \begin{lemma} \statelemgiantperc \end{lemma} Intuitively, the bound in the second item follows by revealing the $R$-neighbourhoods of vertices in $S'$ for a suitably large constant $R$ (these are whp trees and disjoint from each other); then, for a vertex $i\in S'$, the factor $(p \varphi+1-p)^{d_i}$ captures the probability that the percolation dies out within the neighourhood of the vertex $i$.
+The full proof of Lemma~\ref{lem:giantperc} is given in Appendix~\ref{sec:appendix_proof5.1}.

+Next, we consider the density of the edges inside the color classes.
+The following lemma says that in the ordered regime one colour class is supercritical, while the others subcritical.
 Recall that \(\nu_\ord\) and \(\rho_\ord\) are the vertex and edge statistics for the ordered phase respectively, defined in~\eqref{eq:nuord} and~\eqref{eq:rhostatistics}.